-At Stage 2 Expert Review, reviewers will be asked to provide up to three key technical questions (if any) that the applicant should clarify.
-The technical questions will be forwarded to the applicant for their responses, and the responses will be sent to the selection panel members for the panel members' consideration when they shortlist candidates for Stage 3 Interview.
-Please note these technical questions will not be asked by the interview panel.
+At Stage 2 Expert Review, reviewers will be asked to provide up to three key questions (if any) that the applicant should clarify.
+Please note that for any technical questions raised, there will be the opportunity for these to be answered by the applicant in a detailed written response, which will be considered by the panel during short-listing.
+They will not be asked any technical questions, directly at the interview stage.